semble1/Platformer-Game/README.md

 # Platformer-Game
-A simple platformer game I am creating to learn Godot
+A simple platformer game I am creating to learn Godot.
+This will eventually serve as a skeleton for future games.